Can I get Housing Benefit

 How much Housing Benefit you might get

-Use an independent benefit calculator for an estimate of how much Housing Benefit you could get.
+Use our benefit calculator for an estimate of how much Housing Benefit you could get.